-Internal walls Visually in an asked from the automat internal wans Visually inspected from floor level.
+Communal areas None.
+Garages and permanent outbuildings None.
+Outside areas and boundaries Visually inspected.
+There are garden grounds to the front and rear of the property.
+These are laid generally to grass and decorative chips.
+Boundary divisions are marked by hedges, timber fencing and brick retaining walls.
+Access to the rear garden is via a shared entrance pend.
+Ceilings Visually inspected from floor level.
+Ceilings appear to be of plaster board material.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are tiled wall finishes in the bathroom.
-Floors including sub floors Flooring is of suspended timber construction.
+Internal walls are of timber and plaster board stud construction with a decorated finish.
+There are some tiled wall finishes.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring is of suspended timber construction.
+I was unable to inspect the sub-floor area as there was no suitable access hatch available.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is timber and there are timber internal doors some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains a range of floor and wall mounted storage units and worktops.

-Chimney breasts and fireplaces There are no chimney breasts or fireplaces.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an electric fire within the lounge.
 Internal decorations Visually inspected.
-Internal decorative finishes are generally painted.
-Cellars None noted.
+Internal decorative finishes are papered or painted.
+Cellars Visually inspected where there was a safe and purpose-built access.
+None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in a cupboard within the entrance hallway.
+The electrical switch gear is located within the kitchen.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.

-Sanitary fittings in the bathroom comprise a white suite of wc, wash hand basin and bath.
+Sanitary fittings in the bathroom comprise a white suite of W.C., wash hand basin and bath with electric shower over.
 There is a sink unit within the kitchen.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is an 'Alpha Etec' wall mounted gas fired central heating boiler located within a cupboard in the kitchen.
+There is a 'Glow-worm' wall mounted gas fired central heating boiler located within the kitchen.
 This serves water filled radiators throughout the property and also provides domestic hot water.